US won’t lift travel restrictions ‘in short term’ due to Delta variant

 Related video: Travel Restrictions for the US and Europe Likely to Remain in Place Through Summer

-The US will not lift any current travel restrictions “at this point” because of concerns about the rapidly spreading Covid-19 Delta variant and rising coronavirus cases in the United States, a White House official has told Reuters.
+The White House has said that they will “maintain existing travel restrictions” on international travel because of the increasing spread of the Covid-19 Delta variant and rising case rates.

-The decision follows a White House meeting of senior officials late on Friday and means that the restrictions that have stopped large parts of the world’s population from reaching the US since last year won’t be removed in the short term.

-“Given where we are today with the Delta variant, the United States will maintain existing travel restrictions at this point,” the White House official told the news agency.
+“The more transmissible Delta variant is spreading both here and around the world,” White House Press Secretary Jen Psaki said during a press briefing on Monday.
 “Driven by the Delta variant, cases are rising here at home, particularly among those who are unvaccinated and appear likely continue to increase in the weeks ahead.”

+The decision follows a White House meeting of senior officials late on Friday and means that the restrictions that have stopped large parts of the world’s population from reaching the US since last year won’t be removed in the short term, Reuters reported.

-Airlines have been pushing the White House for months to lift the restrictions in the hope to regain lost ground, but summer travel to the US by Europeans and others covered by the travel restrictions now seems unlikely.
+Airlines have been pushing the White House for months to lift the restrictions in the hope to regain lost ground, but summer travel to the US by Europeans and others covered by the restrictions now seems unlikely.

-The US currently prohibits most non-US citizens from entering the country who in the last two weeks have visited the UK, the 26 Schengen nations in Europe without border checks, Ireland, China, India, South Africa, Iran, and Brazil.
+The United States currently prohibits most non-US citizens from entering the country if they in the last two weeks have visited the UK, the 26 Schengen nations in Europe without border checks, Ireland, China, India, South Africa, Iran, and Brazil.

 The travel restrictions were first imposed by the Trump administration against China in January 2020.
 India was the most recent country to be added to the list of restricted countries in early May.